Updated March 16, 2019

 OK – if you’re a contractor reading this don’t get defensive – but I have to “keep it real dog” as Randy Jackson used to say on American Idol.
 Most contractors are not knowledgeable about grout free shower and tub wall panels.
 Yes – they know about the basic low-cost stuff (like fiberglass) you can get at Home Depot or Lowes, but when it comes to more advanced materials they are generally clueless (or would rather sell you a tile job – because that’s what they install most of the time).

-- Let your fingers do the research – I would recommend going on line and putting in terms like “DIY panels, wall panels, solid surface walls, high gloss walls, DIY shower and start uncovering options.
+- Let your fingers do the research – I would recommend going on line and putting in terms like “DIY panels, wall panels, solid surface walls, high gloss walls, DIY shower, laminate shower walls and start uncovering options.
 The image below shows the simple to install decorative PVC wall system.

 Tip #3 – Know if your shower is a standard or custom size and determine your selections accordingly